arrow

 Your initial thesis statement is unlikely to be flawless.
 Edit it, add what's missing, and refine it to make it the best it can be.

 If you're unsure, have a buddy read your thesis statement and then ask them what they believe your paper is going to be about.
-Your thesis statement has succeeded if they provide a correct response.
+Your thesis statement has succeeded if you provide a correct response.

 Thesis Statement Template

+If you’re stuck, try writing your initial statement as your personal opinion from a first-person perspective.
 To find your position on a topic and the evidence for your position, complete the following sentences.

 “In this paper, I will…”